The Power Of 18

 The NPK, or nitrogen, phosphorous and potassium rating of cricket manure is 4-3-2 or 4-2-2.
 In comparison, chicken manure is 3-4-2 and cow manure is 2-0-3.
 Different fertilizers with different nutrient values are used depending on what the plants or crops need.

 It is said that the smaller the scat the higher the nutrient content within the manure.
 Cricket manure is high in nitrogen but can burn plants' roots if too much is added.
-Because of this, you should never apply scat directly to your plants.
-We add this Cricket Scat (poop) to the fermentation process of the “Liqui-Dirt” formulation, thus removing the risk to your plants.
+Because of this, you should never apply Frass (scat) directly to your plants.
+We add this Cricket Frass (Scat - poop) to the fermentation process of the “Liqui-Dirt” formulation, thus removing the risk to your plants.

 Worm castings (worm manure, vermicompost, or worm excreta) are rich in plant nutrients, trace minerals and growth enhancers which increases microbial life in the root zone.
 Worm castings are extremely beneficial in that they stimulate plant growth.
 These are among the strongest nutrients we utilize in our mix.

-In addition to stimulating plant growth, worm castings also enhance the ability of your soil to retain water as well as inhibiting root diseases such as root rot.
-The humus in worm castings removes toxins and harmful fungi and bacteria from the soil.
+In addition to stimulating plant growth, worm castings also enhance the ability of your soil to retain water.
+This Microbiome is shown to strengthen root health.

 Unlike other animal manure and artificial fertilizers, worm castings are absorbed almost instantaneously by plants.
 While the nutrients are easily available they are at the same time naturally endowed with a slow release feature to maintain proper nutrition.